Albert Arenas

-Albert Arenas Ovejero (born 11 December 1996) is a Spanish motorcycle racer competing in the 2025 Moto2 World Championship, riding for Gresini Racing.
-He won the 2020 Moto3 World Championship.
+Albert Arenas Ovejero (born 11 December 1996) is a Spanish motorcycle racer who is set to compete in the 2026 Supersport World Championship with AS Racing Team aboard a Yamaha.
+He last competed in the 2025 Moto2 World Championship, riding for Gresini Racing.
+Arenas is well known for winning the 2020 Moto3 World Championship, becoming the oldest Moto3 World Champion aged 23 years and 347 days.

 Career

 Moto3 World Championship

 Arenas debuted in the Moto3 World Championship in the last race of the 2014 season in Valencia, as he was signed by Calvo Team to replace the injured Eric Granado.
 In 2015, he was the FIM CEV Moto3 Junior World Championship runner-up.